zakimjz/zakimjz.github.io/pages/courses/algorithms/hw5.md

 and also the time it takes.

-**Bonus**: Implement the recursive divide-and-conquer algorithm, Alg2, for polynomial multiplication that we discussed in Lecture11-PDF.
+**Bonus**: Implement the recursive divide-and-conquer algorithm, Alg2, for polynomial multiplication that we discussed in Lecture11-PDF (using the two-way split and using three subproblems).
 Compare the output with the basic method for correctness, and report the running time.
 Is it faster or slower than the basic method?